moustafa-brahimi/elevate-alerts/readme.txt

 2. Navigate to **Plugins > Add New**
 3. Search for "Elevate Alerts"
 4. Click **Install Now** and then **Activate**
-5. The plugin will prompt you to install the required Kirki Customizer Framework
+5. The plugin will automatically prompt you to install the required **Kirki Customizer Framework** from the WordPress.org directory

 = Manual Installation =

 1. Download the plugin ZIP file
 2. Upload to `/wp-content/plugins/elevate-alerts/` directory
 3. Activate the plugin through the WordPress **Plugins** menu
-4. Install the Kirki Customizer Framework when prompted
+4. Install the **Kirki Customizer Framework** from WordPress.org when prompted via TGMPA

 = Configuration =